 While your advice can’t replace that of an accountant or tax advisor, you can broadly discuss common potential pitfalls.
 Here are the areas to cover:

-Explain That Tax Laws Vary – by State and Circumstance
+Provide Tax Education by State and Circumstance

 Encourage Employees to Keep Detailed Records